 What is the Risk of Codeine Withdrawal?

-Just as codeine can affect each individual differently so, too, can the withdrawal symptoms experienced vary depending on the individual.
-That being said, it is imperative that if you are considering detoxing off codeine or any other opiate that you do so under the care of a medical professional, as withdrawal symptoms can be intense.
-While withdrawal symptoms may vary depending on the individual, some common withdrawal symptoms experienced may include:
+Just as codeine can affect each individual differently, so can the withdrawal symptoms experienced vary depending on the individual.
+That being said, it is imperative that if you are considering detoxing off codeine or any other opiate, you do so under the care of a medical professional, as withdrawal symptoms can be intense.

 - Intense drug cravings